 On this date in 2005, white-American radio talk show host William Bennett was quoted as making racially divisive statements about Blacks in relation to abortion and crime.
-He spoke them on the program “Morning in America.”
+The former education secretary spoke to them on the program “Morning in America.”
 Here is the transcript from the show.

 BENNETT: Assuming they're all productive citizens?

 CALLER: Assuming that they are.
 Even if only a portion of them were, it would be an enormous amount of revenue.